 While fieldwork is often defined as an already arduous liminal stage, the traditional regard for the difficulty as a ‘rite of passage’ overlooks the racialized or gender specific dangers that exist, normalizes hetero white male field experiences as a benchmark norm (Kloss, 2016), and encourages female field researchers to keep silent about their experiences, further exacerbating existing trauma.
 In short, the lack of proper fieldwork training assumes the researchers historical default position as a heteronormative white male.

 What can we do about it?
 Prevention

-Given this current need, the FISST Training seeks to hold institutional conversations, provide support, teach strategies, and awaken University faculty advisors to the realities that may await students in the field.
-FISST Training aims to step in and break apart the black box of discrimination and sexually charged research experiences; shedding light on violence in the field in a preventative approach.
+Given this current need, the FIEST Training seeks to hold institutional conversations, provide support, teach strategies, and awaken University faculty advisors to the realities that may await students in the field.
+FIEST Training aims to step in and break apart the black box of discrimination and sexually charged research experiences; shedding light on violence in the field in a preventative approach.
 The initiative not only seeks to educate, but to go beyond just theory and intervene to help victims through direct action.

 Easterday, L, Papademas, D, Schorr, L, Valentine, C (1977) The making of a female researcher: Role problems in field work.
 Urban Life 6(3): 333–348.

 Kloss, S (2016) Sexual(ized) harassment and ethnographic fieldwork: A silenced aspect of social research.
 Ethnography Journal 18 (3):396-414